beyondstorage/specs/rfcs/0-unify-object-metadata.md

 The problem is: How to implement cross-storage operations？

-Giving a set object, how to migrate them to another storage services without changing it's behavior?
+Giving a set object, how to migrate them to another storage services without changing its behavior?
 For example, permission on local file system, storage class on object storage class.

 ## Proposal

-Split all metadata into three groups:
+So, I propose to split all metadata into four groups which based on the definer:

 - global metadata: defined via framework
     - id